 Quincy University is affiliated with the NCAA.
 The University has a national reputation in both men's and women's sports.
-The men's program includes baseball, basketball, football, soccer, tennis, golf, cross country, and volleyball.
-The women's program includes basketball, soccer, softball, swimming, tennis, golf, cross country, and volleyball.
+The men's program includes baseball, basketball, football, lacrosse, soccer, tennis, golf, track and field, cross country, and volleyball.
+The women's program includes basketball, lacrosse, soccer, softball, track and field, tennis, golf, cross country, and volleyball.